redmac135/recipe.it/README.md

 3. **Set Up Your Frontend**
-   - Recipeit's backend is run using Expo, please go to .
+   - Recipeit's frontend is run using Expo, please go to .
-   - To create your Recipeit backend, please go to the [Recipeit Frontend Readme](https://github.com/redmac135/recipe.it/blob/dev/client/README.md) and follow the instructions there to properly set up your frontend.
+   - To start the frontend, please go to the [Recipeit Frontend Readme](https://github.com/redmac135/recipe.it/blob/dev/client/README.md) and follow the instructions there to properly set up your frontend.